nygrenh/distributed-card-game/Readme.md

 ## Running

+Easily started by running `./start-tmux.sh` and switching to tab 1.

 In one terminal, run `docker-compose up --build`.

 Then get the ip addresses of the containers by running `docker network inspect distributed-card-game_default`.